PackFitter

 Last updated: March 2026

 United allows 22 × 14 × 9 inches for carry-on bags.
 A 50L backpack exceeds those dimensions in most cases.
-At this volume, the bag's external frame is too large for most overhead bins.
+At this volume, the bag's external frame typically exceeds most overhead bin limits.
 Some United fares also limit carry-on access, making checking the expected outcome.

 Check if this will actually fit your trip →